LagosPortugalGuide.com

 Sights along the route: 1) Lagos Marina 2) Municipal market 3) Gil Eanes plaza 4) Former slave market 5) Saint António Church 6) Santa María church 7) city walls 8) Saint Gonçalo city gate 9) Ponta da Bandeira Fort 10) Batata beach 11) Pinhão beach 12) Dona Ana beach 13) Camilo beach 14) Ponta da Piedade 15) Discoveries waxwork museum 16) Meia Praia beach

-A suggested itinerary for a one-week holiday could be:
+A suggested itinerary for a one-week holiday:

 Day 1 - Explore the historic centre of Lagos